Columbus, Ohio, Psychology Colleges and Universities

 Bachelor of Science in Applied Psychology

 Through this bachelor's degree program, students complete courses in science, social science, math and humanities.
-They explore diversity in the workplace, management principles, organizational behavior and the psychology of personal development.
-Other courses pertain to social and behavioral sciences, healthcare management, marketing, public relations, public safety and applied management.
-This allows students to acquire knowledge of psychological principles that are applicable in the workplace.
+They explore topics in public sociology, community mental health, coaching in organizations and the psychology of personal development.
+Other courses pertain to applied psychology theory and practice, group communications and applied research methods.
+This program allows students to acquire knowledge of psychological principles that are applicable in the workplace.

 Master of Science in Business Psychology

 Through the Master of Science in Business Psychology students learn to apply neuroscience and psychology to enhance the organization and efficiency of a business.
 They should also be able to use their skills to market products, select the best applicants for a position and help employees improve their work performance.
-Some courses include human resources psychology, the psychology of creativity, innovation and change, business psychology and marketing psychology.
+Some courses include human resources psychology, organizational coaching, managerial psychology, business psychology and marketing psychology.

 Ohio State University - Main Campus

-The Department of Psychology is one of Ohio State University's largest departments with roughly 1,950 undergraduate and graduate students.
+The Department of Psychology is one of Ohio State University's largest departments.
 The school also has several psychology organizations, including Psi Chi and Psychology Club.
 Students also have the opportunity to explore psychology abroad through the Psychology and Culture in Europe program.
 Graduate students can participate in research clinics, which explore topics like stress and anxiety, and faculty labs, where they can research subjects such as mood and personality studies, cognitive development or childhood mood disorders.

 Bachelor of Arts or Science in Psychology

 Students earning a Bachelor of Science take more courses in psychology data analysis and research than those earning the Bachelor of Arts.
-All students study core concepts in perception, clinical and counseling psychology, memory, behavioral neuroscience, social psychology and developmental psychology.
-Other courses allow students to further their own unique interests through studies that can include drugs and behavior, language development, adolescent sexuality, the psychology of emotion or the psychology of creativity.
+All students study core concepts in perception, clinical and counseling psychology, memory, behavioral genetics, cognitive neuroscience, behavioral neuroscience and developmental psychology.
+Other courses allow students to further their own unique interests through studies that can include positive psychology, language development, human sexuality, interpersonal relationships and the psychology of creativity.

 PhD in Behavioral Neuroscience